 The United boss is not panicking, just as he did not get carried away when a hat-trick of wins at the start of the season took the club top of npower League Two.

-He said: “People will always have their thoughts on me, it’s a ridiculous situation where one minute I’m getting mentioned for manager of the month and then people are questioning whether it’s time for a change.
+He said: “People will always have their thoughts on me, it’s a ridiculous situation where one minute I’m getting mentioned for manager of the month and then people are questioning whether it’s time

 “That’s football – we win three games and you’re the king, lose three games and you’re a nugget.